If there’s something we never tire of, it’s freshness. And that freshness has just moved closer to us!

 First, we choose our base (organic house blend rice, buckwheat salad or citrus kale), then comes our ‘Signature’ topping (with the freshest fish, veg or tofu) and sauce, made to order in a kitchen we can see through ceiling-to-waist glass.

-We choose three different bowls: The Big Katuna of local Mooloolaba line-caught tuna, seaweed and ginger, Dr Beets (roasted beetroot, orange and avo) and The Sword, with swordfish, pineapple, green chilli and coriander) on different bases, each one a winner for different reasons.
+We choose three of Finn Poke’s ten signature bowls: The Big Katuna of local Mooloolaba line-caught tuna, seaweed and ginger, Dr Beets (roasted beetroot, orange and avo) and The Sword, with swordfish, pineapple, green chilli and coriander) on different bases, each one a winner for different reasons.
 We’re fish lovers, so the fresh richness of seafood is our preference, however two vegetarian options (beets or tofu) add breadth to the menu.

 “Curation of each bowl gives a better mouthful and makes the presentation more photogenic,” says Jem, adding that their goal is to give fast casual dining the quality of fine dining restaurants because of their careful sourcing of ingredients.